24-mayanksolanki/Basic-chat-app-using-Websockets/README.md

 # Basic-chat-app-using-Websockets
 Used websockets to create a basic chatting application.
 No CSS added.
-Used NodeJS and ExpressJS for it.